project-ida/two-state-quantum-systems/src/06-many-two-state-systems.md

 plt.show()
 ```

-Where do we put out focus in the above figures?
+Where do we put our focus in the above figures?

 In our simulations of spontaneous emission, we're interested in moving between 0 bosons and 1 boson.
 The stationary states, 0 and 2 (shown in Figs. 11 and 13) are therefore of interest to us because they appear to be composed of $| 0, +, -\rangle$, $| 0, -, +\rangle$ and $| 1, -, -\rangle$.
 Let's take a closer look at the associated states and energies.